 g) Will there be any distributors?
 What is the psychology of the distributors?
 What will be their educational background?

 h) Do you know the product/service very well?
-Do you have a passion to produce that product or deliver that service?
+Do you have a passion to produce that product or delivering that service?

 i) Have you decided about the quality of the product or service?
-Is there differentiation among "good', "very good" and "excellent" product or service?
+Is there differentiation among "good', "very good" and "excellent" products or services?

 k) What will be your recruitment strategy to recruit the "right" staff?
-What research have you done on the job market to get the "right" staffs?
+What research have you done on the job market to get the "right" staff?

-You can obtain the information on the above points while in the job.
+You can obtain the information on the above points while on the job.
 Remember information is the key in today's world.
-Businessmen or businesswomen fail because of lack of awareness.
+Businessmen or businesswomen fail because of a lack of awareness.